playbanq/WebWalletAPI/README.md

 The WebWallet API defines how to expose and interact with WebWallets in order to request and carry out electronic commerce transactions.

 + **/oauth/authorize**
-  This endpoint allows applications to obtain access tokens for the implicit and authorization code grant types according to the IETF's RFC 6749 Oauth 2.0 specification.
+  This endpoint allows applications to obtain access tokens for the implicit and authorization code grant types according to the IETF's RFC 6749 OAuth 2.0 specification.

   ```
   GET /oauth/authorize HTTP/1.1